Participants with Health Issues

 Typically, if an individual is physically capable of driving a motor vehicle, they are capable of operating an Ignition Interlock Device (IID).
 The Board of Tests has accommodated the reduction of the required minimum breath volume from 1.5 to 1.2 liters for any participant that makes the request.
 This is the lowest level of breath volume at which IIDs have been tested by the National Highway Traffic Safety Administration.

-A Participant rarely struggles with producing the required volume, but instead struggle with the anti-circumvention feature of a specific IID.
-Therefore, it is recommended that a participant test a demonstration unit of the IID they are interested in installing.
-This will help a participant decide whether they will be able to operate the IID on an ongoing basis.
-There are many distinct models of IID approved in Oklahoma, which gives a participant a good chance of finding an IID they are comfortable with operating.
-Historically, the Board has had numerous IID participants with diminished lung capacity, amputations, traumatic brain injuries, and other limitations, complete IID requirements in the State of Oklahoma.
+A participant rarely struggles with producing the required volume, but instead struggles with the anti-circumvention feature of a specific device.
+Therefore, it is recommended that a participant test a demonstration unit of the device they are interested in installing.
+This will help a participant decide whether they will be able to operate the device on an ongoing basis.
+There are many distinct models of Ignition Interlock Devices approved in Oklahoma, which gives a participant a good chance of finding a device they are comfortable with operating.
+Historically, the Board has had numerous IID participants with diminished lung capacity, amputations, traumatic brain injuries, and other limitations complete the ignition interlock device requirements in the State of Oklahoma.
 An exemption may be requested by persons who meet the following requirements.

 Medical Exemptions